minprog/programmeren-1/problems/mario-deux/mario.md

 ## Usage

 Your program should behave per the example below.
-Assumed that the underlined text is what some user has typed.

     $ ./mario
     Height: 4